guddu69/attendence-automation/readme.md

 # Attendence Automation

 This project is designed to automate the process of marking attendance on Moodle for multiple users.
 By using Selenium, a powerful tool for controlling web browsers through programs, this script efficiently logs into Moodle and marks attendance by entering a provided code simultaneously using Threading.
-This is a ideal solution for students who wish to mark multiple attendence at once on Moodel (LMS).
+This is a ideal solution for students who wish to mark multiple user attendence at once on Moodel (LMS).

 ## Features